Welcome to Living Heritage

 Featured news

-Congratulations to these schools that have recently finished their websites.
+Congratulations to schools that have recently finished their websites.
 Take a look at ........
 Read more

-Two of the latest Living Heritage stories were created as part of the New Zealand National Commission for UNESCO Pacific Islands' Living Heritage Project in Niue.
+Some of the latest Living Heritage stories were created as part of the New Zealand National Commission for UNESCO Pacific Islands' Living Heritage Project.